dask/hdfs3/docs/source/examples/word-count.rst

     (b'any', 206962),
     (b'by', 194780)]

-Count the number of words in all of the text files:
+Count the number of words in all of the text files.
+This operation required about 10 minutes to run on a single machine with 4 cores and 16 GB RAM:

 .. code-block:: python